 We can electro ejaculate rams and normally dilute semen to 50 million sperm cells per straw.
 If you desire a higher dosage for use in ET work, please let us know prior to collection so that we can adjust the dilution rate.
 Once semen is collected and diluted, we are not able to adjust the dilution rate.
 Ram collections can be scheduled at any time.
 AV collection is also available for rams.
 At the time of scheduling appointments, ask about our ewe synchronization availability.

 All deer collections are performed on-farm.
 It is the owner’s responsibility to sedate the buck before the collection process starts.
 Once the animal is stabilized, semen will be collected through electro ejaculation.
 Fresh semen will be brought back to our facility to undergo packaging, freezing, and evaluation.
-Semen is diluted to 50 million sperm cells per .5 cc straws.
+Semen is diluted to 50 million sperm cells per .5 cc straw.
 One straw equals one breeding dose.
 Once semen is packaged it can be stored at our facility or shipped back to the owner.

-We do not collect stallions at our facility, however we provide processing, ½ cc straw packaging, freezing, and evaluation, and storage.
+We do not collect stallions at our facility, however we provide processing, 0.5 cc straw packaging, freezing and evaluation, and storage.
 Typically four straws are recommended as an adequate breeding dose.
 If you are in need of semen collection services we have partnered with Frederiksborg Farm in Yale, OK.
 Frederiksborg Farms has the ability to house and collect, as well as provide other breeding services.
 For more information please visit their website: www.frederiksborgusa.com.

 Post Mortem Testicle Recovery

 - Testicles should be harvested from the animal as soon as possible after death.
 The testicles should be left inside the scrotum if possible.

 - The testicles should be allowed to cool slowly.
 The most critical aspect to the testicle collection is to cool them slowly as to avoid temperature shock.